 The other big change is the desire of travellers to get as close as possible to all that nature offers – by opting for nature tourism, homestays or holidays on farms.
 This trend has created new opportunities for boosting tourism in places that are off the beaten path, bringing a positive impact on local economies.

 However, the fragile and natural ecosystems that primarily make these places attractive are also forced to bear the brunt of unintended human impact.
-The influx of travellers results in an increased use of vehicles, production of solid waste, inadequate garbage disposal — a tremendous burden on local ecosystems.
+The influx of travellers results in increased use of vehicles, production of solid waste, inadequate garbage disposal — a tremendous burden on local ecosystems.
 Today, when I revisit places that I explored years ago, I am saddened at the sight of pollution all around.

 I frequently read of many hill stations like Shimla suffering from an acute water shortage during the tourist season.
 This is because modern tourist facilities that emulate western standards end up consuming scarce water resources that are far beyond what the community usually has access to.
 Since community water sources have been tapped for the benefit of hotels and tourists, local residents are often forced to rely on water brought in by tankers.